-From Buckhaven you will pass through urban and industrial areas of Methil and Leven, linked by the Bawbee Bridge (a Scots term for an old half penny which was the toll for crossing the original bridge).
+The Buckhaven to Elie section of the Fife Coastal Path passes through the urban and industrial areas of Methil and Leven.
+These are linked by the Bawbee Bridge (a Scots term for an old half penny which was the toll for crossing the original bridge).

 From Leven head to Lundin Links along the sandy beach.
 At high tide, use the alternative route, which follows a grassy path through the sand dunes.
-Take care when walking near the Golf Course and stick to the waymarked route.
-From Lundin Links the route crosses the Keil Burn to Lower Largo, the birthplace of Alexander Selkirk, the inspiration for Daniel Defoe’s Robinson Crusoe.
+Take care when walking near the golf course and stick to the waymarked route.
+From Lundin Links the route crosses the Keil Burn to Lower Largo.
+This was the birthplace of Alexander Selkirk and the inspiration for Daniel Defoe’s novel Robinson Crusoe.

-The route follows the abandoned railway and coastline.
-At high tide, an alternative route will take you through the Dumbarnie Wildlife Reserve, calcareous dunes noted for birds, butterflies and flowers.
-The low tide route will follow the beach.
+The long-distance trail follows the abandoned railway and coastline.
+At high tide, an alternative route takes you through the Dumbarnie Links nature reserve – calcareous dunes noted for birds, butterflies and flowers.
+The low tide route follows the beach.

 The path climbs from Shell Bay to Kincraig Point.
-There are two route options here, one leading over the cliff and the other to the Chainwalk – a series of chains set into the cliff and an undertaking not for the faint of heart!
+There are two route options here, one leading over the cliff and the other to the quirky Elie Chainwalk.
+A series of chains set into the cliff allow you to traverse this route but it’s not for the fainthearted!

-Take care crossing the golf course, and onto the delightful villages of Earlsferry and Elie.
+Take care crossing the golf course, and head onto the delightful villages of Earlsferry and Elie.